Yash1882/DBStreamX-Dynamics/README.md

 # SQL Database With Python

 This is my **SQL Database in Python Demo** software.
-I decided to make this demo to research, gain an understanding of, and showcase my understanding in using SQL in python to create a database and be able to access and modify it using queries.
-To do this, I created a planner that can store and modify data entered by the user.
+I decided to make this research to , gain an understanding of, and showcase my understanding in using SQL in python to create a database and be able to access and modify it using queries.
+To do this, I created a strategiX and nalysis-Engine that can store and modify data entered by the user.

 Some of the commands I use in the queries are: